 The Facebook Papers: What you need to know about the trove of insider documents

-Facebook's rank-and-file employees warned their leaders about the company's effects on society and politics in the U.S. — and its inability to effectively moderate content in other countries magnified those dangers.
+Facebook's rank-and-file employees warned their leaders about the company's effects on society and politics in the United States.
+And they say its inability to effectively moderate content has magnified those dangers, both in the U.S. and abroad.
 Those are two of the main takeaways from thousands of internal Facebook documents that NPR and other news outlets have reviewed.

 The documents, known collectively as the Facebook Papers, were shared in redacted form with Congress after whistleblower Frances Haugen, a former Facebook product manager, disclosed them to the Securities and Exchange Commission.